dstructs/matrix/README.md

 <a name="matrix-raw-constructors"></a>
 ### Constructors

-Constructors produced using the low-level API have the same interface as those created via the higher-level API.
+Constructors produced using the lower-level API have the same interface as those created via the higher-level API.